Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* The “GetDamaged” event is invoked when the player receives damage.
+* The `GetDamaged` event is invoked when the player receives damage.
 The question mark in front of the invoke is a null check.
-Next, we go back to the update function and add an if statement, which will check whether the players health had reaches 0 then the player death function would activate to process the players death.
+Next, we go back to the `Update` function and add an `if` statement, which will check whether the players health had reached 0 then the `PlayerDeath` function would activate to process the players death.

 ```C#
     void Update()